Introduction on Digital Certificate

 After all the above-mentioned processes completed, RA passed all the details to the CA. CA cross verifies all the details and generates a digital certificate for the user.
-CA send the certificate to the user and keeps one copy of that to itself to keep the records.
+CA sends the certificate to the user and keeps one copy of that to keep the records.
 The Copy of the certificate is stored in the certificate directory.

 Types of Digital Certificate

 - Email certificate: It contains the email id of the user.
-This is used to identify the signer of the email message has an email id that is the same as mentioned in the user’s certificate.
+This is used to identify the email message’s signer has an email id that is the same as mentioned in the user’s certificate.

-3. Client-side SSL certificate: this type of certificate is used by a merchant to identify their clients.
+3. Client-side SSL certificate: a merchant uses this type of certificate to identify their clients.

 This has been a guide for Digital Certificate.
-Here we have discuss what is digital certificates, contents of Digital certificate and how it is created along with its types.
-You may also have a look at the following articles to learn more
+Here we have discussed what digital certificates, contents of Digital certificate, and how it is created and its types.
+You may also have a look at the following articles to learn more.